emb-riscv/specs-markdown/csrs.md

 ### Interrupt critical sections

-There are two ways to implement critical section: if the application does not need to keep any fast interrupts enabled, it can fully disable interrupts;
+In a single hart device, the simple ways to implement critical section is to fully disable interrupts, assuming the application does not need to keep any fast interrupts enabled.

 ```c
 function f()